Last Updated on 11 October 2024 by Cycloscope

 Where to sleep near Maletsunyane Falls

 Inside the lodge, there is a restaurant that is a bit expensive but good and a bar with a pool table.
-The campsite is a nice flat area on the river, there is a sheltered table equipped with a faint but decent light until 10 pm, there is, of course, the ubiquitous barbecue grills (braai in Afrikaans).
+The campsite is a nice flat area on the river, there is a sheltered table equipped with a faint but decent light until 10 pm, and there are, of course, the ubiquitous barbecue grills (braai in Afrikaans).
 The showers are hot and the tent spaces are equipped with an electric socket.
 Electricity though is available only from 5 pm to 10 pm, provided by a diesel generator.

-Camping costs 150 Rand per person (around 9€), dorms are 250R per bed, while the rooms are quite expensive, 1400 Rand (with breakfast).
+Camping costs 150 Rand per person (around 9โฌ), dorms are 250R per bed, while the rooms are quite expensive, 1400 Rand (with breakfast).

 The place is very touristy, especially during summer weekends so the rooms could be full.
 The Semenkong Lodge organizes various types of activities including horse riding and 4×4 excursions, but they are mostly famous for the Malatsunyane Abseiling.